Support Page Content

 Hornet Weekly Division Coordinators Guide

-As a Division Coordinator, your role is to compile Hornet Weekly (HW) submissions for your division/department into a Word document each week and submit it to the Hornet Weekly Editor for inclusion in the newsletter.
+The role of a Hornet Weekly Division Coordinator (DC) is to compile Hornet Weekly (HW) submissions for your division/department into a Word document each week during the fall and spring semesters, and to submit it to the Hornet Weekly Editor for inclusion in the newsletter.

-While HW is aimed at reducing the number of emails sent to students, it is not intended to replace targeted emails sent to sub-populations.
+It is important to note that while HW is aimed at reducing the number of emails sent to students, it is not intended to replace targeted emails sent to sub-populations via SacSend.
+Targeted emails should continue to be handled via pre-established processes in your department/division.

-This step-by-step guide provides best practices for completing this task each week, along with pro tips and important information.
+The step-by-step guide below provides best practices for completing this task each week, along with pro tips and important information.

 Have questions or need help?
 Email the Hornet Weekly Editor.